-The requirements of this subsection do not apply to a permit application for a replacement well or for a well screened in the Brazos River Alluvium.

-- 1. Not less than two weeks prior to the start of the aquifer pumping tests, the applicant will meet with the District to present their approach for performing the aquifer pumping test.
+- 9. The following applications for permits shall require the performance of an aquifer pumping test report that documents the results from the aquifer pumping test. - a.
+An application for a new well that involves the production of more than 800 acre-feet of groundwater annually; - b.
+An application for a new well that will be aggregated by the District with other new or existing wells that involves the aggregate production of more than 800 acre-feet of groundwater annually; or - c.
+An application for an amendment to an existing permit that would increase total or aggregate production to more than 800 acre-feet of groundwater annually. - d.
+The requirements of this subsection do not apply to a permit application for a replacement well or for a well screened in the Brazos River Alluvium or Little River Alluvium. - 1.
+Not less than two weeks prior to the start of the aquifer pumping tests, the applicant will meet with the District to present their approach for performing the aquifer pumping test.
 The aquifer pumping test should not begin until the District has provided written approval of the applicant's proposed approach. - 2.
-An aquifer pumping test report shall be submitted within 60 days after the well application has been conditionally approved contingent upon satisfying the requirements of this subsection.
+An aquifer pumping test report shall be submitted within sixty (60) days after completion of the well for which the permit has been conditionally approved contingent upon satisfying the requirements of this subsection.
 The report shall be prepared by a Professional Geoscientist.
-The District shall complete its evaluation of the aquifer pumping test report within 10 business days after receipt of the report.
+The District shall complete its evaluation of the aquifer pumping test report within ten (10) business days after receipt of the report.
 If the District identifies deficiencies in the report, the District will meet with the applicant to suggest options for correcting the identified deficiencies.
-The applicant will have 30 days after meeting with the District to submit a revised aquifer pumping test report.
+The applicant will have thirty (30) days after meeting with the District to submit a revised aquifer pumping test report.
 If appropriate, the District may request that a second aquifer pumping test be conducted.
 Failure to submit an aquifer pumping test report is a violation of these Rules and shall be grounds for revoking the permit. - 3.
 The aquifer pumping test shall include a 36-hour period of constant pumping and a 36-hour recovery period.
 At a minimum, water level measurements will be recorded using a down hole probe that is connected to a datalogger and the pumping rate will be measured using an in-line flow meter.
-The constant pumping rate should be within 10% of the permitted maximum pumping rate for the well.
-In addition, after thirty hours of pumping, two composite water samples will be collected and be analyzed for Total Dissolved Solids, pH, and major cations and anions. - 4.
+The constant pumping rate should be within ten percent (10%) of the permitted maximum pumping rate for the well.
+In addition, after thirty (30) hours of pumping, two composite water samples will be collected and be analyzed for Total Dissolved Solids, pH, and major cations and anions. - 4.
 The purpose of the aquifer pumping test report is to provide data from an aquifer pumping test that will be used to calculate an aquifer transmissivity.
 The report shall use the field data to calculate aquifer transmissivity using a conventional analysis method based on the Theis equation. - 5.
-The District will consider granting a variance from submitting a 36-hour aquifer pumpingtest report if the applicant requests a variance from the requirement and provides sufficient evidence to demonstrate that performing the aquifer pumping test is impractical or that a shorter pumping period would accomplish the goal of characterizing the hydraulic properties of the screened aquifer.
+The District will consider granting a variance from submitting a 36-hour aquifer pumping test report if the applicant requests a variance from the requirement and provides sufficient